 Doggie depression doesn’t mean you should share your supply of this SSRI.

 Prozac, often times, is not appropriate for animals.
 If your dog is stressed, or has anxiety, treat them to some all-natural calming chews made for canines.
 They’ll reduce symptoms until you find out what’s really going on at the vet.
-But it’s true that dogs can struggle with mental health, most notably a condition called separation anxiety.
+But it’s true that dogs can struggle with mental health, most notably separation anxiety.
 Left untreated, such problems become ingrained.